ubcchildren/ubcchildren.github.io/index.md

 ## Other Activities
- - Video & Quizz: The Master of Martyrs,  by Sheikh Azhar: [Submission Form](https://docs.google.com/forms/d/1FZfc5pHaWkdsscn17PRMmCN1LSu-aHpvWIa3INvpSnA/viewform)
+ - Video: The Master of Martyrs,  by Sheikh Azhar: [Quiz](https://docs.google.com/forms/d/1FZfc5pHaWkdsscn17PRMmCN1LSu-aHpvWIa3INvpSnA/viewform)
  - Reciting Salaam of Imam Hussain.
  - Preparing a location in your home for Muharram: